Discouraged in Writing? Start Here!

 Setting

 • How important is your setting?
-Is your setting just a backdrop to the story, is it critical to your story, or is it even a kind of character in the story?
+Is your setting just a backdrop to the story, is it critical to your story, or does it act as a kind of character in the story?
 A good way to check this is to take your character and plot and put it into a different setting: a different time period, a different country, swapping urban for rural (or vice versa), putting it on a space station, locking it in an office building, etc. Ask how much about the story you have to change to adjust it to a new setting.
 If the answer is “a lot,” your setting may truly be key to your story.

 • Go deeper.
 As with characters, it’s a good idea to figure out more depth to your setting than you’d ever bother to explicitly include in your story.
 There are some guides out there that can give you lists of topics to check in your setting…and as with character sheets, you really don’t have to fill it all out.
 It’s really about making your setting a living, breathing place for you.
-Here are some areas to potentially explore:
+Here are some topics to potentially explore:

 • What is the history of your setting?